zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-monitor-chart.md

 - **Automatic responsive behavior** - You can pass in an array of charts to display and the control takes care of css responsiveness

 ### Pre-requisites: Onboard to Monitor config

-If you are onboarding to Azure Monitor for the first time, please reach out to the [Monitoring team](mailto:ibizamon@microsoft.com).
+If you are onboarding to Azure Monitor for the first time, please reach out to the <a href="mailto:ibizamon@microsoft.com?subject=Azure Monitor Onboarding">Monitoring team</a>.

 The Monitoring team will add your resource type to a config which allows the Monitor Control to know how to fetch metrics for your resources.